winstondu/iOS-Project-with-Cocoapods/README.md

 # ViewsProgrammatically

-Demo project showing how to work with UIViewControllers and UIViews programmatically without storyboard.
+Demo project with Cocoapods.

+# To start

+Assuming you have Ruby, run `make system-install` on your mac, followed by `make install`.

+Open the `.xcworkspace` file in XCode, and run it.